Surds and Indices

 REMEMBER:

-- The conversions of to and to is done using the rules of indices.
+is done using the rules of indices.

 Exponential notation is a convenient notation for repeated multiplication.
 It is generally used when a number is multiplied by itself several times.